paritytech/as-substrate/README.md

 # AS-Substrate

 A collection of resources to develop proof of concept projects for Substrate in AssemblyScript.
+AssemblyScript compiles a strict subset of TypeScript to WebAssembly using Binaryen.

 At the moment, this repository is mainly home for a collection of smart contract examples and a small smart contract library to write contracts for [Substrates contracts pallet](https://github.com/paritytech/substrate/tree/master/frame/contracts), but it might be extended with more examples in the future.

 ## Setup